CodeAndCoffee55/developer-mindset/README.md

 ## 11 Work in ``different kinds of projects`` with ``different technologies`` and ``architectures``.
 Staying in the same architecture for a long time do not help us to improve our coding skills.

 # The ``gap`` between a ``junior dev`` and a ``mid-level dev``
 After coding for some time in a company or in any association, we start to learn new ways (``better ways``) to do what we intend to do.
 This is exactly the gap between a junior dev and a mid-level dev.
-Is is the technologies that a mid-level dev knows that a junior dev does not.
+It is the technologies that a mid-level dev knows that a junior dev does not.

 When you start to feel pretty confident with the technologies used in industry and you start to really see results, you can call yourself a mid-level dev.